teodie/scan-to-connect-captive-portal/ProjectHistory.md

 Alternatively, in order to configure onboard ethernet to eth0 for LAN and USB adapter to eth1 for WAN (vi /etc/config/network):

 Hindi ako maka connect sa orange pi using ssh.
 Turns out openWRT firewall block traffic from WAN Port which is "eth1" so to fix it I add firewall rule that allow traffic from WAN

+OpenWrt’s firewall treats the WAN zone as untrusted and blocks all incoming SSH connections coming from it.
+When your laptop is on your normal home network trying to reach the Orange Pi over the main network, the firewall drops the request.